day8/re-frame/docs/subscriptions.md

 Data values "this time" and "last time" are regarded as "being the same" if ClojureScript's `=` says they are.

-## Why Layer 2?
+## Why Layer 2 - Extractors?

 Why is a layer of "extractors" necessary?

 **It is an efficiency thing.** `app-db` will be changed by almost every `event`, often in a small, partial way.
-But any change whatsoever will cause `Layer 2` subscription to be automatically re-run.
+But any change whatsoever will cause **extractor** subscription to be automatically re-run.
 All of them.
 Every time.
 This is because `app-db` is their input value, and subscriptions re-run when one of their inputs change.

-`Layer 2` handlers extract a fragment from `app-db` and then immediately prune further propagation through their sub-graph graph if the fragment hasn't changed from "last time".
-As a consequence, the CPU intensive work in `layer 3` and `layer 4` is only performed when necessary.
+Extractors select a fragment from `app-db` and then immediately prune further propagation through their sub-graph graph if the fragment hasn't changed from "last time".
+As a consequence, the CPU intensive work in the materialised views and leaf nodes is only performed when necessary.

-`Layer 2` nodes act as the Signal Graph's circuit breakers.
+Extractors act as the Signal Graph's circuit breakers.
 We want them to be as computationally simple as possible.

 ## reg-sub